VEZY/MultiScaleTreeGraph.jl/docs/src/get_started.md

 The format is described in details in the original paper from Godin et al. (1997).

 The MTG format helps describe the plant at different scales at the same time.
-For example we can describe a plant at the scale of the organ (e.g. leaf, internode), the scale of a growth unit, the scale of the axis, the crown or even just the plant.
+For example we can describe a plant at the scale of the organ (e.g. leaf, internode), the scale of a growth unit, the scale of the axis, the crown or even at the whole plant.

 ## References